adamzachyang/obsidian-remote-rpi/README.md

 # obsidian-remote-rpi

-This is a fork of the repo by Syntone https://github.com/sytone/obsidian-remote with a working image for running on a Raspberry Pi 4.
+This is a fork of the repo by Syntone https://github.com/sytone/obsidian-remote for a working image for running on a Raspberry Pi 4.

-This docker image allows you to run [obsidian](https://obsidian.md/) in docker as a container and access it via your web browser.
+This docker image allows you to run [obsidian](https://obsidian.md/) in docker as a container and access it via your web browser through KasmVNC.

 Use `http://localhost:8080/` to access it locally, do not expose this to the web unless you secure it and know what you are doing!!